AnttiHaerkoenen/vyborg_orthodox/article/slides/slides-seminar-2021.md

 # Research problem

-- Original idea to determine change of segregation
+- Original idea was to determine change of segregation, but...
 - Problems with data quality
-- Determining how much population actually changes necessary
+- Determining how much population actually changes is necessary!

 # Sources